angular/angular/aio/content/guide/style-guide.md

 <div class='s-why' class='s-why-last'>
   **Why?** The property associated with `@HostBinding` or the method associated with `@HostListener`
-    can be modified only in a single place - in the directive's class.
+    can be modified only in a single place&mdash;in the directive's class.
     If you use the `host` metadata property, you must modify both the property declaration inside the controller,
     and the metadata associated with the directive.